 At some point in our life, we have experienced different levels of anxiety and preoccupations related to a situation which has become a phobic stimuli- it is important to understand how we have reacted to them.
-How did we manage that situation?
+How have we managed that situation?

-Anxiety is an adaptive reaction to anything challenging such as for example: a performance, an exam, a direct confrontation, a public speech, an interview, a meeting, a decision to take.
+Anxiety is an adaptive reaction to anything challenging such as for example: a performance, an exam, a direct confrontation, a public speech, an interview, a meeting or a decision to take.

-Anxiety is an active and natural response processed by our mind, which is alerted by challenging perceptions and stimuli.
+Anxiety is an active and natural response which is processed by our mind, increasing alerted by challenging perceptions and stimuli.

-In particular situation we might have experienced an intense level of stress, the causes might vary (accidents, medical condition, prolonged stressful situations at work or in our personal life, bereavement, financial breakdown and many others).
+In particular situations we might have experienced an intense level of stress, its causes might vary (accidents, medical conditions, prolonged stressful situations at work or in our personal life, bereavement, financial breakdown and many others).

-Specific phobic situations might evoke physical and psychological symptoms and are more or less intense and frequent depending on individuals’ response.
+Specific phobic situations might evoke physical and psychological symptoms and are more or less intense and frequent depending on individuals’ responses.

 High levels of anxiety can trigger psycho-physical responses and similar stimuli might evoke same symptoms.
 The most common are: palpitations, heart beating, excessive sweating, dry mouth, cramps, muscle tension, nausea, dizziness, feeling exhausted, hopeless, irritable, low in mood, powerless, without control, irrational, worthless, confused and more others…